mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * in Linux and macOS need to add to PATH
     * in macOS add /Applications/Visual\ Studio\ Code.app/Contents/Resources/app/bin

+* Debugging
+  * to debug non-Node applications install a language-specific debugger extension
+  * to debug non-server Node applications
+    * open a source file
+    * add breakpoints (described below)
+    * click Debug button in left nav
+      * don't need special configuration in launch.json for non-server code
+    * click green triangle on left side of dropdown
+    * use buttons in panel at top to Continue,
+      Step Over, Step Into, Step Out,
+      Restart, and Stop (exits debugging)
+    * can drag debugging button panel left and right
+    * panels on left display
+      * all in-scope variables and their values
+        * can right-click a variable and select "Set Value" to change
+      * watch expressions
+        * click + to add them
+        * each will show the current value of the expression
+      * call stack
+      * breakpoints and options for them
+    * enter expressions in the "Debug Console REPL" after > prompt at bottom
+      * can be any JavaScript expression including just variable names that are in scope
+  * breakpoints
+    * to create
+      * click to left of a source line number
+      * adds a red circle
+    * to delete or disable
+      * right-click red circle
+      * select "Remove Breakpoint" or "Disable Breakpoint"
+      * can also delete a breakpoint by clicking red circle
+    * breakpoint types (3)
+      * default - stop of every hit
+      * Hit Count - stop after specific number of hits
+      * Expression - stop when expression evaluates to true
+      * to change type and configure, right-click breakpoint red circle and select type from dropdown
+  * can configure to "Skip Code" that you didn't write
+    * like code from npm packages
+  * can also perform debugging operations from the Debug menu
+  * debugging Chrome web apps
+    * set "type": "chrome" in Launch Configuration
+    * cannot get this to work
+  * debugging Node servers
+    * cannot get this to work when server code is transpiled with Babel
+      * npm script below must refer to transpiled code in build directory
+      * but then the code displayed by the debugger is the transpiled code
+      * can't set breakpoints in original source files
+    * add an npm script like this:
+      "debug": "node --inspect --inspect-brk build/index.js",
+    * npm run debug
+    * create a launch configuration
+      * click gear to right of dropdown and add this configuration object
+      * to debug currently opened file, use
+        "program": "${file}"
+      ```json
+      {
+        "type": "node",
+        "request": "attach",
+        "name": "Attach", // appears in Debug dropdown
+        "port": 9229,
+        "protocol": "inspector"
+      }
+      ```
+    * select "Attach" from dropdown at top

+* Editor Tabs
+  * tabs for files containing unsaved changes have a white circle after the file name
+  * Explorer file names have a white circle before the names of files with unsaved changed

 * Emmet

   * type a snippet and press tab to expand